-The Vlok family decided on the following fundraiser in 2014: “Help Afford a Lifesaving Port” .
-They created an online fundraising page where online donations could be made securely and paid directly to CANSA (Cancer Association of South Africa) in aid of its TLC Programme which supports children / teens and families affected by cancer.
-The page was open for donations until the 30th September 2014.
+This is the 5th year they have created an online fundraising page where online donations can be made securely and paid directly to CANSA (Cancer Association of South Africa) in aid of its TLC Programme which supports children / teens and families affected by cancer.

 Says Madeleine, “We thank you for donating towards our fundraiser.
 No child or family should have to face cancer on their own…”